Andrea/andrea.github.io/_posts/2026-01-22-making-of-a-decision-5.markdown

 * **People position**.
 Where you position people depends on your subjective understanding.
 What is important is that the whole map is self consistent.
 A good way to do this is place all the people and then check that all the people are placed somewhere that makes sense when comparing it with others in the map, for example you might think: JP knows as much as QW about this subject, AR is nearly as able to make change as RB but just not as much.

-To make it easier to learn I have added historical figures to the map, together with a few roles to illustrate its range.
+I have added historical figures to the map, together with a few roles to illustrate the map's range:

 * **[Katherine Johnson](https://en.wikipedia.org/wiki/Katherine_Johnson)** @ Crewed NASA space flights team.
 My knowledge on her role is based on reading online about her work after seeing the film [Hidden Figures](https://en.wikipedia.org/wiki/Hidden_Figures).
 We can understand that she was uniquely capable as well as extremely limited in capability to make change due to social and cultural constraints.
 If I had to add her to a map she will be in the top left quadrant.